Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "It’s next week!"
 Ramsey enthused.
 "Can we go?"

 "Sure."
 Julian promised.
 "I’ll make time.
 You gotta come too Tristan and *be polite* about it, okay?
-Ramsey comes to every one of your wrestling meets...besides.
+Ramsey comes to every one of your wrestling meets... besides.
 I doubt it’s all artsy-fartsy stuff.
 There’s probably some cool posters too, I bet!"

 Xiù hummed softly as she poured herself onto the back of the couch to lie across Julian’s shoulders.
 She scritched behind his ear with one hand, while murmuring a quiet warning into the other ear.
 "Careful, there’s a chance *you* might be in that gallery, too…"